Measurement of $\tau_{L}$ using the $B_{s}^{0} \to J/\psi \eta$ decay mode: Detector and simulation

 \section{Detector and simulation}

 The \lhcb detector~\cite{LHCb-DP-2012-002,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the \mbox{pseudorapidity} range $2<\eta <5$, designed for the study of particles containing \bquark or \cquark quarks.
 It includes a high-precision tracking system consisting of a silicon-strip vertex detector (VELO) surrounding the $pp$ interaction region, a large-area silicon-strip detector (TT) located upstream of a dipole magnet with a bending power of approximately $4{\mathrm{\,Tm}}$, and three stations of silicon-strip detectors and straw drift tubes placed downstream of the magnet.
 The tracking system provides a measurement of the momentum, \ptot, of charged particles with a relative uncertainty that varies from 0.5\,\% at low momentum to 1.0\,\% at 200\gevc.
 Large samples of $\jpsi\to\mup\mun$ and $B^+ \to \jpsi K^+$ decays, collected concurrently with the data set used here, were used to calibrate the momentum scale of the spectrometer using the procedure discussed in Ref.~\cite{LHCb-PAPER-2013-011}.
 The relative accuracy of this procedure is determined using samples of other fully reconstructed $b$-hadrons and \Upsilonres mesons, and is estimated to be $3 \times 10^{-4}$.
+For $\bquark$-hadron decay modes such $B^+ \to \jpsi K^+$ the mass resolution agrees between data and simulation to better than $10 \%$.

 Various charged hadrons are distinguished using information from two ring-imaging Cherenkov detectors.
 In addition, photons, electrons, and hadrons are identified by a calorimeter system consisting of scintillating-pad and preshower detectors, an electromagnetic and a hadronic calorimeter.
 The calorimeter response is calibrated using samples of $\pi^0 \rightarrow \gamma \gamma$ decays \cite{LHCb-DP-2020-001}.
 For this analysis, a further calibration is made using an inclusive sample of $\eta \rightarrow \gamma\gamma$ decays, which results in a precision of $0.1\,\%$ on the neutral energy scale.
+The mass resolution on the $\eta$ meson found in simulation (data) is $22.9 \mevcc$ ($23.9 \mevcc$).
 Muons are identified by a system composed of alternating layers of iron and multiwire proportional chambers.